wp-plugins/dbtools/readme.txt

 2. optimize or analyse the WP tables

 == Changelog ==

+= 1.1.11 =
+Fixed plugin fatal error while activating or updating

+= 1.1.10 =
+Fixed an issue when updating the plugin in WordPress

 = 1.1.9 =
 Only perform update when version is lower the 1.1.7